Jesp9025/VMwareFailover/README.md

 v2 (only PowerShell):Removed the restart of network adapter.
 IP duplicate has been fixed in Windows Registry on print servers with ArpRetryCount 0 and IPAutoconfigurationEnabled 0.

+(It now allows the 2 servers to be running at the same time with the same IP address)

 # What is this

 These scripts will automate a failover for 2 identical servers (Cloned VM on ESXI).